strvcom/strv-backend-go-background/readme.md

 	"go.strv.io/background"
 )

-// Define a type for the metadata that you want to associate with your tasks
+// Define a type for the metadata that you want to associate with your tasks.
-// This can be any type that you want, such as a struct, map or string.
-Anything
+// The metadata is provided by the caller when a task is scheduled and is passed
-// that you need to identify your tasks. type BackgroundMeta string
+// to the monitoring functions. type BackgroundMeta string

 func main() {